 The wetter season lasts 4.4 months, from November 22 to April 4, with a greater than 10% chance of a given day being a wet day.
 The month with the most wet days in Mission Viejo is February, with an average of 5.3 days with at least 0.04 inches of precipitation.

 The drier season lasts 7.6 months, from April 4 to November 22.
 The month with the fewest wet days in Mission Viejo is June, with an average of 0.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Mission Viejo is February, with an average of 5.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 20% on February 19.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Mission Viejo experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.0 months, from October 22 to April 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 19, with an average total accumulation of 2.9 inches.
+The month with the most rain in Mission Viejo is February, with an average rainfall of 2.9 inches.

 The rainless period of the year lasts for 6.0 months, from April 23 to October 22.
-The least rain falls around July 3, with an average total accumulation of 0.0 inches.
+The month with the least rain in Mission Viejo is July, with an average rainfall of 0.0 inches.